qnipp/meteor-treeview/README.md

 ## Configuration options

-See the demo to see different configurations in action.
+See the [https://github.com/qnipp/meteor-treeview-demo](demo) to see different configurations in action.

 ### Data source